Aggression Replacement Training: New professional development & graduate course

 Students meet with co-facilitators three times per work.
 They use flash cards and role plays to develop practical skills for coping with their aggression.
 Craig said, “What we’re seeing with kids is an increase in social connectedness, an increase in their ability to deal with frustration and find new coping methods, and an ability to be proactive rather than deal reactively to situations.”

 A professional development event will be held at the IIRP Bethlehem Campus on October 24-25, 2013.
-This 2-day event will train people to administer the ART with youth.
+This 2-day event will train people to administer the Aggression Replacement Training with youth.

-“Graduate students who get excited about this,” added Craig, “can then get into a course – 27 hours online – that will cover the theoretical portion of ART, including what are the main driving forces, the cognitive behavioral forces behind this.
+“Graduate students who get excited about this,” added Craig, “can then get into a course – 27 hours online – that will cover the theoretical portion of Aggression Replacement Training, including what are the main driving forces, the cognitive behavioral forces behind this.
 Why do kids need to think before they behave?”

 The online course, an 500 entry level course that will be open to anyone who has taken the ART training, will be offered for the first time during the Spring 2014 term, to be taught by Mark Amendola and Bob Oliver of Education and Treatment Alternatives, Inc.